 The bill does not currently include a limit on the number of plants that would be allowable in a single dwelling.
 The government will move amendments introducing a household limit of four cannabis plants, regardless of how many individuals are resident.

-The National Alcohol & Drug Knowledgebase revealed that the majority of Australians (60%) disapprove of the use of cannabis.
 While at the same time that same survey reveals that the majority (61%) disapproves of the possession of cannabis being a criminal offence, and this aligns with the decriminalisation of marijuana in Australia, but still not promoting its recreational use.

 Within the same survey, an overwhelming majority (76%) support the change in legislation permitting cannabis use for medical purposes.
 While the recreational use, like alcohol and tobacco, is frowned upon, the medical application of cannabis is looked upon positively, especially for patients with epilepsy or cancer.

-Can I Use Cannabis in Canberra, ACT?
+Can I use cannabis in Canberra, ACT?

-When the bill has been passed and an official date is set (est. 2020), the personal possession and use of Cannabis will finally be decriminalised.
+When the bill has been passed, and an official date is set (est. 2020), the personal possession and use of Cannabis will finally be decriminalised.
 Though not federally legal, the local ACT use of the substance will be permitted.

 The legalisation affects the ACT, but federal laws still apply.
 The interesting fact is that the ACT police work directly under the Australian Federal Police (AFP), so there will be a grey area when it comes to criminal prosecution.